codeigniter4/CodeIgniter4/user_guide_src/source/concepts/mvc.rst

 ===========

 Controllers have a couple of different roles to play.
 The most obvious one is that they receive input from the user and then determine what to do with it.
-This often involves passing the data to a model to save it or requesting data from the model that is then passed on to the view to be displayed.
+This often involves passing the data to a model to save it, or requesting data from the model that is then passed on to the view to be displayed.
 This also includes loading up other utility classes, if needed, to handle specialized tasks that is outside of the purview of the model.